Bill Mlkvy

 After being drafted, Mlkvy continued with his schooling, attending Temple's dental school while playing with the Warriors.
 After his rookie season, Warriors general manager and coach Eddie Gottlieb made Mlkvy choose between school and basketball.
 Mlkvy initially chose basketball but changed course when he was informed that he would be drafted into the United States Army as a private if he was no longer enrolled in school but, if he finished school, he would be drafted as a dental officer.

-Mlkvy finished dental school the following year and enlisted in the Army as a dentist and served for six years, eventually reaching the rank of major and serving in the Korean War.
+Mlkvy finished dental school the following year and enlisted in the Army as a dentist and served from 1955 to 1962, eventually reaching the rank of major and was stationed in Korea for the last few years of his service.

 In 1992, Mlkvy was inducted into the Pennsylvania Sports Hall of Fame.
+Mlkvy died in Medford, New Jersey, on December 12, 2024, at the age of 93.